philippe44/SpotConnect/README.md

 - Use `-l` for AppleTV pairing mode
 - Use `-b [ip|iface][:port]` to set network interface (ip@ or interface name as reported by ifconfig/ipconfig) to use and, for spotupnp only, UPnP port to listen to (must be above the default 49152)
 - Use `-r` to set Spotify's Vorbis encoding rate
-- Use `-N "<format>"` to change the default name of Spotify players (the player named followed by '+' by default).
+- Use `-N "<format>"` to change the default name of Spotify players (the player name followed by '+' by default).
 It's a C-string format where '%s' is the player's name, so default is "%s+"
 - Use `-a <port>[:<count>]`to specify a port range (default count is 128)
 - Use of `-z` disables interactive mode (no TTY) **and** self-daemonizes (use `-p <file>` to get the PID).
 Use of `-Z` only disables interactive mode
 - <strong>Do not daemonize (using & or any other method) the executable w/o disabling interactive mode (`-Z`), otherwise it will consume all CPU.
 On Linux, FreeBSD and Solaris, best is to use `-z`.
 Note that -z option is not available on MacOS or Windows</strong>